2025 Village Board Meeting Minutes

 Village Financial Report was given to all Board Members.

-Motion 2: Rains made the motion and Aue seconded the motion to bring down $30,000 from the Illinois Fund to the Village General Fund.
+Motion 3: Oetjen made the motion and Harbin seconded the motion to bring down $40,000 from the Illinois Fund to the Village General Fund.
 All present voted yea and the President declared the motion carried.

 Bills:

-Motion 3: Harbin made the motion and Mize seconded the motion to pay the May 2025 bills as presented.
-All present voted yea and the President declared the motion carried.
+Motion 4: Rains made the motion and Mize seconded the motion to pay the July 2025 bills as presented All present voted yea and the President declared the motion carried.

 Visitor Participation